DeFinerOrg/DeFiner-1.0-Whitepaper/DefinerProtocol.md

 * tenantId
 * tenantPrivateKey

-All future requests should be encrypted using the tenantPrivateKey.
+All future requests should be encrypted using the tenantPrivateKey and provide the tenantId for DeFiner to locate associated public key for decryption.

 # High Level Operations
 ## Loans